senesis/CAMMAC/doc/source/data_dic.rst

 dataset is withdrawn.
 Helper script :download:`$CAMMAC/jobs/select_data.sh
 </../../jobs/select_data.sh>` can be used

-This notebook is further described in :any:`the section for data related notebooks <data_related_notebooks>`
+This notebook is further described in :ref:`the section for data related notebooks <data_related_notebooks>`